 It’s fall still, which means that beets are still relatively abundant – That makes this a super seasonal, tasty, and nutritious dish perfect for serving up any day of the week (and would even make a terrific Sunday dinner with a couple of additions).
 Tarts are another thing that can be catered to your tastes, and any fall vegetable would be an incredible addition to this dish.

 Who says you can’t have brownies if you’re trying to watch your waistline?
 These amazing-tasting brownies are low carb, sugar, and gluten-free.
 They’re a perfect healthy treat that can be eaten absolutely any time of the day (I may or may not have had one for breakfast this morning myself).

 Carrot Cake Chia Pudding

-Carrot cake is another incredibly seasonal treat, but many versions come absolutely loaded with sugars (and some have very little vegetables incorporated into them).
-This version is vegan friendly, gluten free, and has two serving of vegetables in each serving – Now that’s what I call a healthy treat!
+Carrot cake is another incredibly seasonal treat, but many versions come absolutely loaded with sugars (and some have very few vegetables incorporated).
+This version is vegan-friendly, gluten-free, and has two servings of vegetables in each serving – Now that’s what I call a healthy treat!

 Recipe: Kiss My Broccoli

 Raw Chocolate Cashew Cups With Maca And Chia Seeds